Hagfish

-Hagfish, of the class Myxini /mIk'sainai/ (also known as Hyperotreti) and order Myxiniformes /mIk'sInᵻfɔrmiːz/, are eel-shaped, slime-producing marine fish (occasionally called slime eels).
-They are the only known living animals that have a skull but no vertebral column, although hagfish do have rudimentary vertebrae.
-Along with lampreys, hagfish are jawless; the two form the sister group to jawed vertebrates, and living hagfish remain similar to hagfish from around 300 million years ago.
+Hagfish, of the class Myxini /mIk'sainai/ (also known as Hyperotreti) and order Myxiniformes /mIk'sInᵻfɔrmiːz/, are eel-shaped jawless fish (occasionally called slime eels).
+Hagfish are the only known living animals that have a skull but no vertebral column, although they do have rudimentary vertebrae.
+Hagfish are marine predators and scavengers that can defend themselves against other larger predators by releasing copious amounts of slime from mucous glands in their skin.